merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![E. facealis pan](images/e-faecalis-pan-state.png)](images/e-faecalis-pan-state.png){:.center-img .width-70}

-Now not only we can see how our E. facealis genome to what is available, we can also see that it is not missing or carrying a great number of proteins compared to other genomes.
-The clustering of genomes based on protein clusters indicate that it is most similar to the genome `Enterococcus faecalis 6250`, which, according to the `00_INFO_ABOUT_EXTERNAL_GENOMES.txt` under `05_PANGENOMICS` directory, corresponds to the assembly ID [ASM28119v1](https://www.ncbi.nlm.nih.gov/gquery/?term=ASM28119v1){:target="_blank"} if you were to be interested in exploring further.
+Now not only can we see how our E. faecalis genome looks like compared to available genomes, we can also see that it is not missing or carrying a great number of proteins compared to other genomes.
+The clustering of genomes based on protein clusters indicate that it is most similar to the genome `Enterococcus faecalis 6512`, which, according to the `00_INFO_ABOUT_EXTERNAL_GENOMES.txt` under `additional-files/pangenomics/external-genomes` directory, corresponds to the assembly ID [ASM17257v2](https://www.ncbi.nlm.nih.gov/gquery/?term=ASM17257v2){:target="_blank"} if you were to be interested in exploring further.

 From this display you can make selections of protein clusters.
 I already made some selections and stored them.
 If you import them the following way,